cylondata/twister2/docs/concepts/data-access/data-access.md

 #### Input Split

 The input split provides information on a particular part of a file, possibly located or hosted on a distributed file system and replicated among several hosts.

 Twister2 supports the following type of input splits namely

 1. FileInputSplit
 2. TextInputSplit
 3. DelimitedInputSplit
 4. CSVInputSplit
 5. BinaryInputSplit
-6. GenericCSVInputSplit
-7. LocatableInputSplit

 #### Input Partitioner